dCache/dcache/docs/TheBook/config-SRM.md

    [dCacheDomain/spacemanager]

 Unless you have reason not to, we recommend placing the `spacemanager` service in the same domain as the `poolmanager` service.

-In order to use the just defined service, add the following definition in the file **/etc/dcache/dcache.conf**

-    dcache.enable.space-reservation=true

-followed by a restart of the domain containing the SRM service as well as all active doors.

 EXPLICIT AND IMPLICIT SPACE RESERVATIONS FOR DATA STORAGE IN dCache